Arrested For Credit Card Fraud in Fort Worth?

-Fort Worth Credit Card Abuse Attorney Jeff C. Kennedy has over 20 years of experience in defending Credit or Debit Abuse charges.
-In fact, 100% of Jeff’s legal experience comes as a criminal defense attorney defending your rights.
-He takes apart and puts together all of your case himself, and he only represents clients like you accused of criminal offenses.
+100% of Jeff’s legal experience comes as a criminal defense attorney defending your rights.
+He takes apart and puts together all of your case himself, and he only represents clients just like you, who have been accused of a criminal offense.
+He also has a proven record of having credit card fraud cases dismissed, reduced charges, and not guilty verdicts.

 While Jeff makes it his goal to resolve your case without going to trial (which is possible in most cases), he has the legal skills necessary to win your case at trial if necessary.
-And that’s another thing not every lawyer does.
-If you approach the larger law firms, you meet with the senior lawyer who “oversees” your case, signs the contract and takes your money.
-But in everyday practice, they may have associate lawyers actually appearing in court or even taking your case to trial.

 Do you really want to trust years of your life, your personal and professional reputation, and thousands of dollars in fines to an inexperienced lawyer?